 National Response Team

-Response planning and coordination is accomplished at the federal level through the U.S. National Response Team (NRT), an interagency group co-chaired by the EPA and the U.S. Coast Guard (also see NRT Member Roles and Responsibilities for more information on this group).
-Although the NRT does not respond directly to incidents, it is responsible for three major activities related to managing responses: (1) distributing information; (2) planning for emergencies; and (3) training for emergencies.
-The NRT also supports the Regional Response Teams.
+Response planning and coordination is accomplished at the federal level through the U.S. National Response Team (NRT), an interagency group co-chaired by the EPA and the U.S. Coast Guard.
+Although the NRT does not respond directly to incidents, it is responsible for three major activities related to managing responses:

 The NRT is responsible for distributing technical, financial, and operational information about hazardous substance releases and oil spills to all members of the team.
-This information is collected primarily by NRT committees whose purpose is to focus attention on specific issues, then collect and disseminate information on those issues to other members of the team.
 Standing committees of the NRT and the topics that are addressed include:

 - Response Committee, chaired by EPA, addresses issues such as response operations, technology employment during response, operational safety, and interagency facilitation of response issues (e.g., customs on transboundary issues).
 Response specific national policy/program coordination and capacity building also reside in this committee.